Pandas dataframe allows you to store data in rows and column format.

 Code

-The code below demonstrates how to select rows from the dataframe with the value 5 for the column No_Of_Units.
+The code below demonstrates how to select rows from the dataframe with the value 5 for column No_Of_Units.

 df.loc[df['No_Of_Units'] == 5]